Innovation: Diffusion

 Once innovation occurs, innovations may be spread from the innovator to other individuals and groups.
 This process has been proposed that the lifecycle of innovations can be described using the 's-curve' or diffusion curve.
 The s-curve maps growth of revenue or productivity against time.
 In the early stage of a particular innovation, growth is relatively slow as the new product establishes itself.
 At some point, customers begin to demand and the product growth increases more rapidly.
 New incremental innovations or changes to the product allow growth to continue.
 Towards the end of its lifecycle, growth slows and may even begin to decline.
 In the later stages, no amount of new investment in that product will yield a normal rate of return.

 The s-curve derives from an assumption that new products are likely to have "product life" – i.e., a start-up phase, a rapid increase in revenue and eventual decline.
 In fact, the great majority of innovations never get off the bottom of the curve, and never produce normal returns.

 Innovative companies will typically be working on new innovations that will eventually replace older ones.
 Successive s-curves will come along to replace older ones and continue to drive growth upwards.
 In the figure above the first curve shows a current technology.
 The second shows an emerging technology that currently yields lower growth but will eventually overtake current technology and lead to even greater levels of growth.
 The length of life will depend on many factors.

-Measures
+Measuring innovation

 Measuring innovation is inherently difficult as it implies commensurability so that comparisons can be made in quantitative terms.
 Innovation, however, is by definition novelty.
 Comparisons are thus often meaningless across products or service.
 Nevertheless, Edison et al. in their review of literature on innovation management found 232 innovation metrics.
 They categorized these measures along five dimensions; i.e. inputs to the innovation process, output from the innovation process, effect of the innovation output, measures to access the activities in an innovation process and availability of factors that facilitate such a process.

 There are two different types of measures for innovation: the organizational level and the political level.